 - Trademark Favorite Food: Maniac will do anything for a pack of Tastykake Butterscotch Krimpets.

 - Truth in Television: A street that divides a community neatly in half?
 St. Louis has it.
-It's not clear if Spinelli was referring to it specifically.

 - Tsundere: Amanda behaves this way towards Maniac and Mars Bar.